cheema-lab/cheema-lab.github.io/_pages/resources.md

 # Resources

-The Cheema lab currently hosts 6 mass spectrometers (1 GC/MS and 5 LC/MS instruments)  and 1 NMR instruments is available for comprehensive analysis of metabolism.
+The Cheema lab currently hosts 6 mass spectrometers (1 GC/MS and 5 LC/MS instruments)  and 1 NMR instrument is available for comprehensive analysis of metabolism.

 ## SCIEX QTRAP 5500 LC-MS/MS System